-My studio practice began in the 1990s in San Francisco - since then, I've created and shown artwork in over 80 group and solo exhibitions in the US, UK, South Africa, Norway, and France, held numerous residency fellowships, and led drawing workshops across the US, in London, Cape Town, and at the Metropolitan Museum of Art.
-I publish essays on drawing theory and practice, and curate the Seed Cultures Archive, a digital project in conversation with the Svalbard Global Seed Vault.
-With degrees from Northwestern and the University of Wisconsin, I hold tenure at the University of South Carolina, where I head the drawing studio program.
+My drawing practice began in the 1990s in San Francisco.
+Since then, I've shown artwork in over ninety group and solo exhibitions in the US, UK, South Africa, Norway, and France, held numerous residency fellowships, and led drawing workshops at universities and art centers across the US and UK, including the Metropolitan Museum of Art (NY).
+I publish essays on drawing theory, embodiment and collaborative practice, and foster diverse curatorial projects.

+In 2017, I broke ground for my drawing studio just outside the small town of Regina, New Mexico.
 I live for nine months out of the year in Columbia, South Carolina; in summer, I am in the Nacimiento Mountains, making mixed media drawings that combine geology and biology, forms that echo both our natural and built environments.
 When asked if “artwork comes from the head or the heart,” I firmly believe it is both, the body and mind fully engaged in the act of seeing, feeling, moving, and making.
 In my practice, drawing is an intimate act of vision and touch combined, leaving a mark that echoes and builds upon a lived experience.

 I believe the discipline of drawing allows for a physical space to nurture ideas as they form and evolve, and is uniquely suited to express our most immediate and ineffable sensations.
 Through my studio practice, and now these site-specific workshops, I deepen my commitment to translate into drawing the light, texture, and space that are the hallmarks of this place.